8 June 2018

 A night for carers both old and new, the annual OzChild Carer dinner was a chance to mingle, catch up with old friends, make some new ones, and to share and trade stories of the children in their care.

 What was most evident on the night was the strong sense of community.
-The sense that each and every carer belongs to a truly remarkable and unique community; a collection of people from all walks of live who are brought together by their single purpose of helping children in need.
+The sense that each and every carer belongs to a truly remarkable and unique community; a collection of people from all walks of life who are brought together by their single purpose of helping children in need.

-OzChild Chief Executive Officer Lisa Griffiths thanked carers for their tireless work and dedication, we heard all about the highs and lows of raising teenagers in the twenty first century from OzChild board member Dr Angela Williams, and witnessed a heart-warming speech by carer Stephan Munyear in dedication to his late wife Jennifer.
+OzChild Chief Executive Officer Lisa Griffiths thanked carers for their tireless work and dedication, we heard all about the highs and lows of raising teenagers in the twenty first century from OzChild board member Dr Angela Williams, and witnessed a heart-warming speech by carer Stephan Munyard in dedication to his late wife Jennifer.

 The night also saw the Elizabeth Tudor Award presented to carers Jennie and Neale Adams for their dedication to foster care and advocacy for change in the foster care system.

 Kinship carer Amanda Cormick, who cares for nine children, was presented with the J C Butler Award for her hard work and dedication.